DanielKeogh/hashtrie/README.md

 A fast [Hash trie](https://en.wikipedia.org/wiki/Hash_tree_(persistent_data_structure)) implementation based upon Clojure's.

+A Hash Trie works like a Hash Set, except that it has been optimised for immutability.

 By default, hash-trie's are persistent and immutable, but this implementation also supports transients for building sets slightly faster.

 ## Usage